 Opportunities for paid employment

 Environment Network Manawatū (ENM) employs a number of staff in both operational and project-specific roles.
-ENM, represented by its Board is committed to being a good employer applying good faith principles and providing a quality working environment, as well as fair, transparent and consistent employment processes.
+ENM, represented by its Management Committee is committed to being a good employer applying good faith principles and providing a quality working environment, as well as fair, transparent and consistent employment processes.
 The organisation values:

 - RESPECT – We acknowledge our personal idiosyncrasies and humanity.
 We have compassion for each other and our staff.